leinardi/androidthings-drivers/sample-hcsr04/README.md

-## Acceleration sensor sample for Android Things
+## Proximity sensor sample for Android Things

 This sample demonstrates how to control the HC-SR04 ultrasonic ranging module and integrate it to the Android `SensorManager`.